alexcaetano/GTPB_Elearning/README.md

       [x] Develop e-learning content based in F2F courses

+      [x] Develop e-learning content from an online course website in html

   And as many as tools as possible

       [x] Producing SCORMs through Adapt Authoring Tool

       [x] Producing SCORMs through other software tools

+      [x] Importing SCORMs to a Learning Management System (LMS), in particular Moodle Cloud